 The Prairie Rattlesnake possesses a potent venom but has small venom glands which contain a moderate amount.
 Generally, up to half or less of its venom is injected in a single bite.
 Sometimes the snake will inflict a dry bite absent of any venom.

-Other Common Venomous Snakes
+Common Venomous Snakes Other Than Rattlesnakes

 Rattlesnakes aren’t the only snakes to watch for when hiking.
 There are other venomous snakes you are likely to encounter depending on your location.